piranna/h.extension-MediaStreaming-FileTransfer/README.md

+### Installation

+<p><b> The Helios project allow to integrate the functionality and use it without installing the server part.
+The following instructions will overview how to integrate the functionality so to use it.  </p>

 ### File Transfer:
 Thanks to the TUS server, a user can upload content from the mobile phone to the personal storage.
 The upload can be paused and resumed if needed.
 The default configuration is: